Liu Yifei: Career

-2003–2006; Rising popularity
+2003–2006: Rising popularity

 Immediately after her admittance into the Beijing Film Academy, Liu received offers to star in various television series.
-Her first television appearance in 2003 was in the period romance drama The Story of a Noble Family (金粉世家), based on Zhang Henshui's novel of the same name.
-The series achieved the highest ratings on CCTV, and positive reviews from audience.
+Her first television appearance in 2003 was in the period romance drama The Story of a Noble Family (金粉世家), based on Zhang Henshui's eponymous novel.
+The series achieved the highest ratings on CCTV, and positive reviews from the audience.
 The same year, she was chosen by Zhang Jizhong to play Wang Yuyan in Demi-Gods and Semi-Devils, an adaptation of Louis Cha's wuxia novel of the same title.
-The series was broadcast in Taiwan and achieved a rating of 5.69, becoming the highest-rated Chinese drama in Taiwan.
-Liu's role as the beautiful Wang Yuyan earned her the nickname of "Fairy Sister" by the media and fans.
+Liu's role as Wang Yuyan earned her the nickname of "Fairy Sister" in China, as the character is nicknamed in the show.

 In 2005, Liu starred in Chinese Paladin, a fantasy action drama adapted from the role-playing game The Legend of Sword and Fairy.
-The drama earned a cult following, and solidified her popularity in China.
+The drama earned a cult following and solidified her popularity in China.

 After the drama aired, Liu gained acclaim for her performance and swiftly experienced a surge in popularity.
 The same year, she was chosen as the "Golden Eagle Goddess" at the 6th China Golden Eagle TV Art Festival.

-2008–2013; Transition to films
+2008–2013: Transition to film

 After achieving success in television, Liu then ventured onto the big screen.
 In 2007, she joined William Morris Agency (WMA) and was subsequently cast in her first Hollywood production, The Forbidden Kingdom.
 She played Golden Sparrow, an orphan seeking revenge against her parents' killer.
-Thereafter, she starred in romantic-comedy Love in Disguise (2010) opposite Taiwanese singer-actor Wang Leehom.
+Thereafter, she starred in romantic-comedy Love in Disguise (2010) with Taiwanese-American singer and actor Wang Leehom.

-In 2011, she starred in fantasy supernatural film A Chinese Ghost Story, adapted from Strange Stories from a Chinese Studio; The same year, she was cast as Wu Qing (Emotionless) in Gordon Chan's wuxia film The Four, adapted from Woon Swee Oan's novel series The Four Great Constables.
+In 2011, she starred in fantasy supernatural film A Chinese Ghost Story, adapted from Strange Stories from a Chinese Studio.
+The same year, she was cast as Wu Qing (Emotionless) in Gordon Chan's wuxia film The Four, adapted from Woon Swee Oan's novel series The Four Great Constables.
 She subsequently reprised her role in two other installments of the film series.

 Liu won the Best Actress award at the fifth Macau International Movie Festival for her role as Lingju and Diaochan in the historical film The Assassins (2012).